 When we plan our gardens, appearance usually takes a front seat.
 We choose the flowers that are most pleasing to the eye, matching up the colors that go together the best.
-But there’s another, often untapped, thing to consider: scent.
+There’s another, often untapped, thing to consider though: scent.
 Smell is a very powerful sense.
 It can trigger memory and feeling like nothing else.
 The plant world is capable of some truly remarkable scents, so why not plan your next garden around them by creating a perfume garden?
 Keep reading to learn more about how to grow a perfumed garden and how to pick the best fragrant garden plants.

 How to Grow a Perfumed Garden

 There’s a wide variety of plants for fragrant gardens.
 While it might be tempting to load your perfumed garden design up with these plants, keep in mind that scent can sometimes be overwhelming, especially if a lot of strong fragrances are competing in a small space.
 You don’t want your garden to smell like a candle store.

 Instead, intersperse your fragrant garden plants with scentless plants that complement their appearance.
 Spread your scented plants out so each one gets its own spotlight.
 It’s also possible to spread fragrances out not by space but by time.
 For instance, lilacs have a strong, distinctive scent but only in late spring.
 You can plant your lilac bush next to something that blooms in midsummer or fall with no conflict.

 Fragrant Garden Plants

 When creating a perfume garden, the most obvious plants for fragrant gardens would be flowers.
 Great choices might include:

 Some flowers bloom and give off their fragrance at night, making them a good choice near windows that are likely to be kept open on warm summer nights.
 Some good examples of these perfume-scented plants are stocks and nicotiana.

 Most herbs have wonderfully fragrant foliage.
 Try the following additions in a perfumed garden design: